 - E. No Delivery or Performance.
 When no delivery or performance is made by the date and time stated or, if no time is stated, within a reasonable time, the agency should immediately contact the contractor in an effort to discover why there was no timely delivery or performance. - 1.
 Excusable Delay.
 The agency may discover that the delay in the delivery or performance must be excused because the delay was caused by an event outside the control of the contractor such as weather conditions, strike, natural disaster, etc. The contractor should provide justification and a new projected date of delivery or performance.
 The agency must decide whether to cancel the contract or purchase order or give the contractor reasonable time to deliver or perform.
-In this case, it is unlikely that the agency can collect damages for breach.
-If the contract contains a Force Majeure clause, the contractor should follow the process outlined in the language in the contract.
-Force Majeure events do not justify an increase in price and no price increases may be granted other than routine price escalations that are already part of the contract. - 2.
+In this case, it is unlikely that the agency can collect damages for breach. - 2.
 Inability to Deliver or Perform.
 The agency may discover that the contractor will not be able to deliver or perform at all because of an unforeseeable event that makes it impossible to perform such as a fire or natural disaster or death of key personnel or insolvency of the contractor.
 In these cases, the contract or purchase order should be immediately cancelled.
 NOTE: Bankruptcy under Chapter 11 (Reorganization) is not grounds, in and of itself, for cancellation of the contract or purchase order. - 3.
 More Time Needed.
 The agency may discover that the contractor would like additional time to deliver or perform.
 The agency may decide not to cancel the purchase order or contract, but rather to give the contractor additional time to deliver or perform.
 The agency can still seek to collect monetary damages (or liquidated damages) that it incurred for the untimely delivery or performance.
 Any Commonwealth-granted extension should be established in writing. - 4.
 Mistake.
 The agency may discover that the contractor has no intention of delivering or performing because it made a mistake.
 The agency should discuss with agency legal counsel whether the contractor has grounds to rescind the contract due to mistake. - F. Remedies for Failure to make Delivery or Failure to Perform.
 When the contractor fails or refuses to perform or make any delivery at all, the Commonwealth basically has the following remedies: - 1.
-Termination.
-The Commonwealth may terminate the contract and/or purchase order.
-If this is done, the Commonwealth may retain the right to recover damages.
+Cancellation.
+The Commonwealth may cancel the contract and/or purchase order.
+If this is done, the Commonwealth retains the right to recover damages.
 Cancellation means that the Commonwealth no longer has a duty to accept delivery or performance or the duty to make payment.
-The Commonwealth may also be able to recover any payments made to the contractor. - a.
-A formal termination letter must be drafted by the agency Contracting Officer and approved by the Office of Chief Counsel prior to issuance.
-If the termination of a purchase order involves a Department of General Services (DGS) contract, the appropriate Commodity Specialist must be informed of the problem prior to termination.
+The Commonwealth can also recover any payments made to the contractor. - a.
+A formal cancellation letter must be drafted by the agency Contracting Officer and approved by the Office of Chief Counsel prior to issuance.
+If the cancellation of a purchase order involves a Department of General Services (DGS) contract, the appropriate Commodity Specialist must be informed of the problem prior to cancellation.
 In the later case, DGS and the respective agency legal counsel must approve termination and be copied on the letter.